PlainOldPants's Shader Presets

 2. Color alteration caused by the jungle chip.
 If you’ve seen the CXA2025AS NES palette, that’s one of the jungle chips you can choose (number 7 in the settings), except you can use it on Genesis now, and you can adjust the settings for contrast, brightness, color, and tint.

 3. Gamma and phosphor gamut.
 Gamma is handled using the BT.1886 EOTF function.
-The phosphor gamut is done using Chthon’s precomputed lookup tables with “fancy-pants” gamut compression, resulting in good phosphor gamut emulation without much performance cost.
+The phosphor gamut is done using Chthon’s precomputed lookup tables with (what is claimed to be) state-of-the-art gamut compression, resulting in good phosphor gamut emulation without much performance cost.
 Afterglow is simulated using code from crt-guest-advanced, even if you choose a different CRT shader like Royale or Hyllian.

 Here are the major credits for this project (though, not everything listed here is in my latest version):

-• Dogway - Grade, a large shader that performs many steps to process CRT colors.
-Only the EOTF (a.k.a. gamma) function is used from it.
+• Dogway - Grade, a large shader that performs many steps to simulate CRT colors.
+The shader does have many features, but at the time of writing this, only its EOTF (a.k.a. gamma) function and SMS blue lift have made it into patchy-ntsc.

 • lidnariq - Posted measured voltages of their NES onto nesdev, including attenuated voltages.